Progress

 side backward, of the end of your shin at your ankle that’s uppermost and will cause

-uncomfortable tensions in your leg.
+uncomfortable tensions in that leg.

-26 Support your heel or ankle as high on the shin or thigh of your
+21 Support your heel or ankle as high on the shin or thigh of your

 opposite leg and as near to your abdomen as you can support it firmly and

 comfortably with only small downward pressure.
+If you support your heel or ankle too high on

 You

-too near to your abdomen because the position would be difficult and would not be
+your opposite leg or too near your abdomen because that position would be

 You

-might be able to support your heel or ankle only low on your opposite leg, and
+might be able to support your heel or ankle only low on the shin or thigh of

-only a little near to your abdomen, when you’re learning how to be seated in a
+your opposite leg, and only a little near to your abdomen, when you’re learning

-developed cross-legged position, and whenever you begin to be seated
+how to be seated in a developed cross-legged position, and whenever you begin

-Supporting your heel or ankle as high on the shin
+Supporting your heel or ankle as high on the

-27 Your heel or ankle should be supported with only small downward
+22 Your heel or ankle should be supported with only small downward

 your heel or ankle presses

-down hard on the shin of
+down hard on the shin or thigh of

 If your heel or ankle presses